can-li1128/bookgallery/README.md

 # bookgallery #
-This project serves as the sandbox for digital book display ideas include code at different stages that exposes issues.
+Code files and Excel files for several digital book display ideas.

-- carousel_onespace leaves one space between loops, signal the end of the queue in each roation
+- index is the carousel design with accessibility features and responsiveness for screen sizes, so best used for webpages.
+It reads the Excel file book-150d.xlsx.
-- carousel_rewinding rewinds images right-to-left at the end of the queue
+- carousel_onespace is similar to the index.html but without the control buttons.
+It leaves one space between loops, signal the end of the queue in each rotation.
+Best for digital display without user interaction.
-- carousel_slow retrieves cover images real time.
-It takes up to two minutes to load the page and starts rotating.
+- bento is the bento grid design that read Excel file california-books.xlsx.